seantrott/cs_norms/README.md

 GitHub repository for the Contextualized Sensorimotor Norms (CS Norms) database, as described in:

 > Trott, S., Bergen, B. (2022).
-Contextualized Sensorimotor Norms: multi-dimensional measures of sensorimotor strength for ambiguous English words, in context
+Contextualized Sensorimotor Norms: multi-dimensional measures of sensorimotor strength for ambiguous English words, in context.

+The paper can be found [here](https://arxiv.org/abs/2203.05648).

 ## About the data